devendranaga/networking_notes/protocols/ipv4/ipv4.md

 | 4 | Record route | Makes each router append its IP address |
 | 5 | Timestamp | Makes each router append its address and timestamp |

+## Use of DF bit

+Sometimes DF is used within the ICMP frames to discover the next hop distance or its TTL.
+This is used to perform Path MTU discovery.
+PMTU discovery is explained in further sections.

+DF means that the machines the packet goes through, cannot fragment that particular packet.
+If the machine cannot fragment the packet, it simply responds back with the ICMP fragmentation needed response.

+Some firewall disallow many ICMP frames, exceptions are echo request and echo reply.
+So if a fragmentation needed frame is sent by the destination, firewall before the host might've dropped it as well.
+It is required to configure firewall in such a way to allow the ICMP frame with fragmentation needed code.

+## Use of TTL

+## Subnet masks and addressing scheme